RadostinKostadinov/Online-History-Training-Platform/README.md

 ## Contacts

-If you have any questions feel free to contact me: dev@rkostadinov.com
+If you have any questions feel free to contact me at dev@rkostadinov.com